-Absence seizures are seizures that generally last just a few seconds, and are characterized by a blank or "absent" stare.
-They're also sometimes called petit mal seizures.
+Absence seizures generally last just a few seconds, and are characterized by a blank or "absent" stare.
+They're also called petit mal seizures.
 Absence seizures are most common in children and typically don't cause any long-term problems.

-It's uncommon for an absence seizure to continue into adulthood, but it's possible to have an absence seizure at any age.
+It's uncommon for absence seizures to continue into adulthood, but it's possible to have an absence seizure at any age.

 The easiest way to identify an absence seizure is to look for a vacant stare that lasts for a few seconds.
 People in the midst of having an absence seizure don't speak, listen, or appear to understand.
 An absence seizure doesn't typically cause you to fall down.
 You could be in the middle of making dinner, walking across the room, or typing an e-mail when you freeze, then suddenly snap out of it, and continue as you were before the seizure.